w3rew/stressed/README.md

 Often when solving competitive programming problems they fail, and on a platform that doesn't let you see the test cases that can be a problem.
 However, often it's easy to test the solution on small testcases, where another (probably more naive and simple) solution is feasible.
-Than by combining *sampler* or *generator*, which generates small test cases randomly, and reference *solver*, broadly called *checker*, we can evaluate our solution and fix it.
+Then by combining *sampler* or *generator*, which generates small test cases randomly, and reference *solver*, broadly called *checker*, we can evaluate our solution and fix it.